matsengrp/dpvt/README.md

 ## Installation

+This package can easily be installed with mamba (or conda).
+First, create the `dpvt` conda environment:

 ```bash
 mamba env create -f environment.yml
 ```

-To install this package locally, clone the repo and in the root folder (with the `setup.py` file) run:
+To install the package locally run in the root folder (with the `pyproject.toml` file):

 ```bash
 pip install -e .
 ```